AnyLog-co/documentation/image mapping.md

 ### Retrieve a file or files

 Retrieving a blob file or files is by providing a search criteria and a destination folder to the retrieved files.
-Since file names are unique within a database, a specific file can be retrieved by specifying the database name and the file unique ID (file name or hash value).
+Since file names are unique within a table, a specific file can be retrieved by specifying the database name, the table name, and a file unique ID (file name or hash value).
 If a file is retrieved using the file unique ID, the destination can be specified as a folder, in that case the file name remains, or as a path and a file name, in that case the file will be written to the folder with the new assigned name.
 A group of files can be retrieved by a combination of the following search criteria:
-1) A database name
+1) A database and table name
-2) A table name
-3) A time Key (UTC time in YYMMDD format)
+2) Optionally a time Key (UTC time in YYMMDD format) - retrieving the files assigned to a table by a date.
 If a group of files is retrieved, the destination can only be a folder.

 Usage:
 <pre>
-file retrieve where dbms = [dbms name] and id = [file id] and dest = [destination folder and optionally a file name] file retrieve where dbms = [dbms name] and table = [table name] and date = [date key] and dest = [destination folder]
+file retrieve where dbms = [dbms name] and table = [table name] and id = [file id] and dest = [destination folder and optionally a file name] file retrieve where dbms = [dbms name] and table = [table name] and hash = [file hash] and dest = [destination folder and optionally a file name] file retrieve where dbms = [dbms name] and table = [table name] and date = [date key] and dest = [destination folder]
 </pre>

 Examples:
 <pre>
-file retrieve where dbms = blobs_edgex and id = 9439d99e6b0157b11bc6775f8b0e2490.png and dest = !blobs_dir/test_video.mp4
+file retrieve where dbms = blobs_edgex and table = image and id = 9439d99e6b0157b11bc6775f8b0e2490.png and dest = !blobs_dir/test_video.mp4
-file retrieve where dbms = blobs_edgex and dest = !blobs_dir
+file retrieve where dbms = blobs_edgex and table = image and dest = !blobs_dir
 </pre>

 ### Delete a file or a group of files